tldr-pages/tldr/pages/linux/strigger.md

 # strigger

 > View or modify Slurm trigger information.
-> Triggers are actions that are automatically run when a given event occurs on a Slurm cluster.
+> Triggers are actions that are automatically run when an event occurs on a Slurm cluster.
 > More information: <https://slurm.schedmd.com/strigger.html>.

 - Register a new trigger.
 Execute the specified program when the specified event occurs: